-This course is based on the job required to perform by the Civil Engineering Technicians (Civil Overseer) at different levels of public and private sectors physical infrastructures development related civil engineering works in Nepal.
-Therefore, this curriculum is designed to provide knowledge and skills focusing on Civil Engineering related to the occupation.
-There are six semesters in total within the period of three years.
+This course is based on the job required to perform by the Civil Engineering Technicians (Civil Overseer) at different levels of public and private sectors physical infrastructures development related civil engineering especially in bridge engineering works in Nepal.
+Therefore, this curriculum is designed to provide knowledge and skills focusing on Bridge Engineering cum Civil Engineering related to the occupation.
+This course covers all credit hours and contents of regular Diploma in Civil Engineering with Trail Bridge and additional motorable bridge contents.
+This curriculum is designed based on the apprenticeship module.
+There are eight semesters in total within the period of four years.
 The first year courses are offered focusing on foundational and core subjects of engineering; the second year courses are focused on basic disciplinary subjects of Civil Engineering.
-Similarly, the third year whole courses comprise of the disciplinary subjects including provision of elective subjects.
-Moreover, the third year insists on the application of learned skills and knowledge through the Minor Project and Major Project.
+Similarly, the third and fourth years whole courses comprise of the disciplinary subjects including provision of specialization in Trail Bridge and motorable bridge subjects respectively.
+Moreover, the third and fourth year insists on the application of learned skills and knowledge through the Project work.

 The foundational subjects like Physics, Chemistry, and Mathematics are offered in diffusion model of curricular programme are applicable in the field of Civil Engineering.
 It also includes language subjects like Nepali and English applicable for the communication in the same area.
 The disciplinary subjects of Civil Engineering are offered in this programme are included in all semesters.
-This curricular programme also makes provision of project works as well as elective subjects in the specific areas of Civil Engineering.
+This curricular programme also makes provision of project works as well as on real world of work practices in the specific areas of trail bridge and motorable bridge engineering.
 The curriculum structure and the subject wise content that reflect the details of this curriculum.
-In brief, this curriculum will guide to its implementers to produce competent and highly employable middle level technical workforces in the field of civil engineering.
+In brief, this curriculum will guide to its implementers to produce competent and highly employable middle level technical workforces in the field of civil engineering with specialization in bridge engineering.